-- 1. Notify his/her clinical instructor of the absence at least one hour prior to the start of the clinical session. - 2.
-Notify the clinical agency of his/her absence at least one hour prior to the start of the clinical session. - 3.
+- 1. Notify their clinical instructor of the absence at least one hour prior to the start of the clinical session. - 2.
+Notify the clinical agency of their absence at least one hour prior to the start of the clinical session. - 3.
 Submit appropriate documentation for the reason of the absence to the clinical instructor. - 4.
 Provide medical clearance indicating that student has been cleared to return to clinical and class, if applicable.

-Failure to notify the faculty and the clinical agency of an absence in clinical will result in course & clinical failure.
+Failure to notify the faculty of an absence in clinical will result in course and clinical failure.
 Notifying a third party of the absence is not acceptable.
 Failure to complete make-up days as determined by the course coordinator will result in an incomplete in the clinical course.
-An incomplete in any clinical course must be resolved by the end of the semester in order to register in the next clinical course.
+An incomplete in any clinical course must be resolved by the end of the semester to register in the next clinical course.